sateeshperi/nextflow_tutorial/README.md

 Once the pod launches, it will present a VS-Code interface

-* To install Mamba and create `varcal` environment based on yml file
+* To create `varcal` environment based on yml file
 ```bash
 bash envconfig.sh
 ```